 Different Tool Materials

-Many times, in order to avoid damage caused by uneven heating of the tool, dry cutting is used when cutting with carbide tools.
+In order to prevent damage from uneven heating of the tool, dry cutting is often used when cutting with carbide tools.

-When cutting with high-speed steel tools, oil-based cutting fluids based on lubrication are generally used when the cutting speed is low.
+For low-speed cutting with high-speed steel tools, oil-based cutting fluids that provide lubrication are typically used.

-The use of ceramic tools, cermet tools, diamond and cubic boron nitride tools are mainly suitable for many machining methods such as high-speed cutting, dry cutting and hard cutting, it is not necessary to use cutting fluid.
+The use of ceramic, cermet, diamond, and cubic boron nitride tools is mainly suitable for high-speed cutting, dry cutting, and hard cutting methods, and cutting fluid is not always necessary.

-Sometimes, in order to avoid excessive cutting temperatures, cutting fluids are also used in most cases when using these tools.
+However, to prevent excessive cutting temperatures, cutting fluids are often used in most cases when using these tools.

-In the process of NC cutting, the rational use of cutting fluids plays a very important role in improving machining efficiency, improving machining quality, extending tool service life, and reducing overall costs.
+The proper use of cutting fluids plays a crucial role in improving machining efficiency, enhancing machining quality, extending tool life, and reducing overall costs during NC cutting.

-Relevant enterprises and scientific research institutions should also continue to develop cutting fluids with better performance, green environmental protection, good versatility and economy to meet the requirements of cutting fluid users.
+Industry and research organizations should continue to develop cutting fluids with improved performance, green credentials, versatility, and affordability to meet the needs of users.

-Machine tool managers, process technicians and machine tool operators should follow and pay attention in time, and actively promote and use new environmentally friendly cutting fluids as well as new cooling and lubrication technologies, so that more suitable cutting fluids and technologies can be used in production practice.
+Machine tool managers, process technicians, and operators should stay informed and actively promote the use of new, environmentally friendly cutting fluids and cooling and lubrication technologies in production.
+This will ensure that the most appropriate cutting fluids and technologies are used in practice.